Joe-Collins-1986/BitWise-DRF/README.md

 - No need for update; followers work by deleting and creating a new follower if required:
   The FollowerDetail view does not support update operations.
 Instead, to update a follower, a new follower object needs to be created while deleting the existing one if necessary.

-By utilizing the FollowerDetail view, users can retrieve detailed information about a specific follower and delete it if they are the owner.
+This view can be used to retrieve detailed information about a specific follower and delete it if they are the owner.

 </details>